vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 <p align="center">
     <img src="kmeans_imgs/Map2.JPG">
 </p>
+## Discussion

+Next steps include combining the clustering with the linear regression model and compare (anticipate model applied to each cluster will be more accurate than applying to entire listings data)

+Compare results across cities?
+Five seems ambitious....
 ## References
 [1] Pouya Rezazadeh Kalehbasti, Liubov Nikolenko, and Hoormazd Rezaei.
 Airbnb Price Prediction Using Machine Learning and Sentiment Analysis. arXiv preprint arXiv:1907.12665, 2019.